gitname/laravel-homestead-tutorial/README.md

     $ git clone https://github.com/laravel/homestead.git ./Homestead
     ```

-    * That instructs Git to create a folder named `Homestead` in the current directory, and to populate that folder with the contents of the cloned repository
+    * That instructs Git to download the Homestead Git repository from GitHub, and store it in a folder named `Homestead` in the current directory

-3. Check out the latest stable version of that repository
+3. Check out the latest stable commit from that repository

+    * Prior to running the following commands, replace the `vX.Y.Z` with whichever tag is associated with the latest release of the repository (e.g. `v6.3.0`).
+The latest release of the repository is shown [here](https://github.com/laravel/homestead/releases/latest)
+    * Finally, run the following commands:

     ```bash
     $ cd ./Homestead
     $ git checkout vX.Y.Z
     ```

-    * Replace the `vX.Y.Z` in the command above, with the tag associated with [this release](https://github.com/laravel/homestead/releases/latest) (i.e. the latest release) of the repository (e.g. `$ git checkout v6.3.0`)
-    * The official instructions recommend doing that in case the tip of the *master* branch is not stable
+    * The official instructions recommend doing that in case the commit checked out by default (i.e. the tip of the *master* branch) is in an insufficient state

 4. Generate the Homestead configuration file (and some other files)

+    * If using bash, run:

     ```bash
+    $ bash init.sh
+    ```

+    * Alternatively, if using cmd.exe, run:

+    ```dos
-    $ init.bat
+    init.bat
     ```

     * That instructs Windows to execute the instructions in that Batch script, one of which is to create a Homestead configuration file (i.e. `Homestead.yaml`) in the current folder